Worthing Heat Network

 About the heat network project

-We are working in partnership with low-carbon energy company Hemiko to deliver the Worthing Heat Network - a pioneering scheme which will bring sustainable heating to buildings and homes across the borough.
+We are working in partnership with low-carbon energy company Hemiko to deliver the Worthing Heat Network - a pioneering scheme that will bring sustainable heating to buildings and homes in the borough.

-Hemiko, formerly known as Pinnacle Power, will design, build and operate the heat network, which forms a key part of our commitment to become a carbon neutral council by 2030 and a net zero area by 2045.
+Hemiko, formerly known as Pinnacle Power, will design, build and operate the network, which forms a key part of our commitment to become a carbon neutral local authority by 2030 and a net zero area by 2045.

 Heat networks are an alternative to gas boilers and provide heating and hot water to homes and buildings through a network of insulated underground pipes.

-Although heat networks are relatively new to the UK, they are common in Scandinavia and will become increasingly popular as more towns, cities and countries look to meet their carbon targets.
+Although heat networks are relatively new to the UK, they are common in Scandinavia and are expected to become increasingly popular as more towns, cities and countries look to meet their carbon targets.

-The first phase of the Worthing Heat Network, which is expected to be complete by 2026, is estimated to cut the town's carbon emissions by 3,000 tonnes a year - a figure estimated to be the equivalent of taking more than 2,000 cars off the road.
+The first phase of the Worthing Heat Network alone is estimated to cut the town's carbon emissions by 3,000 tonnes a year - a figure equivalent to taking more than 2,000 cars off the road.
 Air quality will also be improved through its introduction.

-Public buildings across Worthing's town centre will connect to the network first.
+Public buildings across Worthing's town centre are connecting to the network first.
 As the project progresses, more buildings and homes will have the opportunity to join.

-Hemiko, with the support of government grants, is investing £500m into the project, which is expected to drive economic growth and create dozens of jobs across the town, including opportunities for school leavers.
+Hemiko, with the support of government grants, is investing £500m into the project, which is supporting the local economy and creating dozens of jobs across the town.

 Video: the Worthing Heat Network